Meet the team behind Painted Dog Conservation

 Peter first learned of the plight of the African wild dog as an eight-year-old boy growing up in England.
 He moved to Zimbabwe in 1997 to help establish Painted Dog Conservation (PDC) with his rare combination of passion, interpersonal skills, business and management skills.

-Peter has guided the development and execution of programs to address the threats directly impacting the painted dogs including the deployment of anti-poaching units to the world-class Iganyana Children’s Bush Camp.
+Peter has guided the development and execution of programs to address the threats directly impacting the painted dogs including the deployment of anti-poaching units to the world-class Wilton Nsimango Children’s Bush Camp.
 He has hired a capable and dedicated team of local staff, who also are playing a critical role in changing local attitudes towards conservation.

 When Peter takes on a new initiative, it will be done well, with full regard for the complexities of doing conservation in Zimbabwe.
 Peter also is highly regarded by his peers as an effective manager who is rigorous about producing outcomes.